sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 In a world full of good hammers, why choose a new one?
 Are the old tools broken, inefficient, or something?

-Mot really, in fact the hammers aren't the problem.
-The nails that keeps changing.
+Mot really.
+In fact, the hammers aren't the problem.
+The nail that keeps changing.

-Once a problem is solved, new objectives emerges and life goes on.
-Therefore it's natural to keep checking on new ways to solve problems.
+Once a problem is solved, a new objective emerges and life goes on.
+Therefore, it's natural to keep checking on new ways to solve problems.

-Bu old tools doesn't get automatically unusable.
+But an old tool doesn't get automatically unusable.
 In fact, there are lots of solutions written in java that i am still willing to maintain.
 Several problems that i still consider to use [golang][golang] if i have the opportunity, and would still choose [vue][vue] over [htmx][htmx], depending on the context.
-It is a matter of best possible combination of tools for a given problem.
+It is a matter of picking the best possible combination of tools for a given problem.

 [golang]: https://golang.org